-- 7.23 Any attachments should include details of material changes or risks that may be relevant to a Policyholder's consideration of whether they may be adversely affected by the transfer. - 7.24 In reviewing any attachments, our aim is to ensure that no Policyholder should need to read the full IE report to assess whether there are risks involved in the transfer or any changes that could adversely affect them. - 7.25 We have, in a number of cases, challenged Applicants to include descriptions of particular risks or changes that the IE has highlighted in their attachments.
-This may be the case even though the IE has concluded that there is likely to be no material adverse impact, but this conclusion is not straightforward, is based on an exercise of judgement or discretion or where uncertainty remains.
-In such circumstances, we consider it appropriate to bring this to the attention of Policyholders in the attachments and, where appropriate, in the covering letter.
+7.23 Any attachments should include details of material changes or risks that may be relevant to a Policyholder's consideration of whether they may be adversely affected by the transfer.

+- 7.24 Our aim when we review any attachments is to ensure that no Policyholder should need to read the full IE report to assess whether there are risks involved in the transfer or any changes that could adversely affect them. - 7.25 We have previously challenged Applicants to include descriptions of particular risks or changes that the IE has highlighted in their attachments.
+This may be the case even though the IE has concluded that there is likely to be no material adverse impact, but this conclusion is not straightforward, based on an exercise of judgement or discretion or where uncertainty remains.
+In such circumstances, it is appropriate to bring this to the attention of Policyholders in the attachments and, where relevant, in the covering letter.